ryanmorr/try-catch/README.md

 # tryCatch

-Alternative to the try/catch block that offers greater performance benefits in some circumstances and customized functionality.
-Please be advised, this is an expertimental project, use at your own risk.
+Emulates a native try/catch block for customized functionality and greater performance benefits in some circumstances.
+Please refer to the [blog post](http://www.ryanmorr.com/reinventing-the-try-catch-block) for more detailed information regarding this project.
+Be advised, this is an expertimental project, use at your own risk.

-## Concept

-The solution leverages the `window.onerror` event as a means of detecting runtime errors including any errors that you explicitly throw yourself.
-The event is also able to closely mimic the error suppression of a catch block by returning false from `window.onerror`, while returning true allows the error to propagate to the browser.

-Please refer to [http://www.ryanmorr.com/reinventing-the-try-catch-block](http://www.ryanmorr.com/reinventing-the-try-catch-block) for more detailed information regarding this project.

 ## Usage